-- Practice precise portion control.
+Practise precise portion control.
 To ensure your pet is receiving the correct amount of food, don’t simply “guestimate” their dinner portion.
-Invest in a measuring scoop and serve the exact amount your veterinarian advises.
-If you don’t trust yourself, consider purchasing an automatic feeder that dispenses the correct amount of food at designated mealtimes.
+Invest in a measuring scoop or a small set of scales and serve the exact amount that your veterinarian advises.

 Maintaining a healthy weight is hard work, but it’s worth it – for your pet and for the planet.
 From our many pets to yours, good luck and bone appetite!